aws/aws-emr-best-practices/content/cost_optimization/best_practices.md

 ## ** BP 1.5 Use instances with instance store for jobs that require high disk IOPS **

 Use dense SSD storage instances for data-intensive workloads such as I3en or d3en.
 These instances provide Non-Volatile Memory Express (NVMe) SSD-backed instance storage optimized for low latency, very high random I/O performance, high sequential read throughput and provide high IOPS at a low cost.
-EMR workloads that spend heavily use HDFS  or spend a lot of time writing spark shuffle data can benefit from these instances and see improved performance which reduces overall cost.
+EMR workloads that heavily use HDFS or spend a lot of time writing spark shuffle data can benefit from these instances and see improved performance which reduces overall cost.

 ## ** BP 1.6 Use Graviton2 instances **